Many Christians believe that the Genesis story of the Garden of Eden is a parable rather than a fact.

 Usual image.
 From translations in most English Bibles, we get this mental image: God makes a big incision in Adam ... cuts off and pulls out a rib bone ... bloody operation ... closes up the opening and leaves Adam with one less rib.

 Alternate image.
 By using the translations above – side and underneath it – we get a different mental image: God takes some tissue from Adam's side – as is now done routinely in cloning animals – and immediately heals the flesh underneath it.

-Regardless of how God did it – by bone or by tissue – this was apparently the first miracle; i.e., the first time God suspended natural laws to do something very unusual and special.
+Regardless of how God did it – by bone or by tissue – this apparently was the first miracle; i.e., the first time God suspended natural laws to do something very unusual and extraordinary.

 God could have just 'placed' (from the outside) a woman in the Garden – like he did Adam – but instead chose to bypass the normal birth and maturation process.
 God fashioned an instant wife for Adam.

 About 4000 years later, God performed another birth miracle – known to us as the Virgin Birth – to bring Jesus into the world.

 WHY did God form Eve in a miraculous way?

 'THAT IS WHY a man leaves his father and mother and is united to his wife, and they become one flesh' (Genesis 2:24).

 God created humans to fill the earth and rule the earth (Genesis 1:28).
 To help us do this in an orderly way, God has ordained three institutions: marriage, government, and church.

 God's formal inauguration of marriage was in the Garden of Eden.